jtbonhomme/gotp/README.md

 ![](gotp.png)

 `gotp` has only been tested on Mac OS X (Mojave).
-It requires specific installation to be used with `pass` on Minux.
+It requires specific installation to be used with `pass` on Linux.

 # Context